genaray/Arch/README.md

 ## Entity

-A entity represents your game entity.
+An entity represents your game entity.
-It is a simple struct with some metadata acting as a key to acess and manage its components.
+It is a simple struct with some metadata acting as a key to access and manage its components.

 Entities are being created by a world and will "live" in the world in which they were created.
 When an entity is being created, you need to specify the components it will have.
 Components are basically the additional data or structure the entity will have.
 This is called "Archetype".